QUOTE from Dr Fung (emphasis mine):

 Coffee and tea work well, but water is probably the best.
 I drink iced tea instead of coffee on fasting days, as I prefer my coffee with milk – about 2 cups of milk for a pot, which is beyond the appropriate level for fasting.

-A dash of salt, sprinkled on your palm and licked off your skin will help prevent salt depletion during a long fast.
+A dash of salt, sprinkled on my palm and licked off my skin will help prevent salt depletion during a long fast.
 (Skip the lime and tequila!)
-Avoiding sodium during a fast for medical reasons is less important as your body will decrease water retention during a fast.
+Avoiding sodium during a fast for medical reasons is less important as my body will decrease water retention during a fast.

 Hydration in the morning counteracts Dawn Phenomenon transitory high blood sugar test results as it will dilute the concentration of blood sugar.

 Do I understand how to apply that strategy?

 What questions do I have for the experts?
 What might be the answers?